cobbweb/fyg-lang/README.md

 ### Interop with TypeScript packages

-This code looks a lot like TypeScript, but it's actually FliteScript!
+This code looks a lot like TypeScript, but it's actually Flite!

 ```ts
 // import ESM just like normal